monties/Getting-and-Cleaning-Data-Project/CodeBook.md

 - fBodyGyroJerkMag

 ## Variables in the tidy data set
-There are totally 81 variables in the data set, below are the desctiptions for the variables:
+There are 81 variables in total in the data set, below are the desctiptions for the variables:

 1. Subject : an integer identifies each subject
 2. activity: a factor variable records the subject's activity within 6 levels -